Do UV Dust Mite Vacuum Cleaners Work?

 Why Powerful Suction is More Important

 Instead of relying on the UVC light, what you really want is a vacuum with strong suction.
 This means it can pull those pesky dust mites right out of your carpets and bedding.
-A vacuum with good suction will remove not just the dust mites, but also their eggs and the yucky stuff they leave behind, like their body parts and poop, which can make allergies even worse.
+A vacuum with good suction will remove not just the dust mites, but also their eggs and dust mite poo

 The Role of HEPA Filters